Bicycle Accident Lawyer in Chicago Fighting to Get Injured Bicyclists the Compensation They Deserve

-- Right hook accidents – Nearly half of all bicycle accidents involve the cyclist and vehicles going in the same direction.
+- Right hook accidents: Nearly half of all bicycle accidents involve cyclists and vehicles going in the same direction.
 Right hook accidents happen when a car turning right at an intersection fails to yield to a bicyclist traveling in their lane.
 This can be extremely dangerous for cyclists who get caught in a motorist’s blind spot.

-- Side-swipe accidents – Because bicyclists don’t have nearly as much visibility on the road, you can easily get caught in a car's blind spot.
-It is a driver's responsibility to check their own blind spots before merging into other lanes.
+- Side-swipe accidents: Because bicyclists don’t have nearly as much visibility on the road, you can easily get caught in a car’s blind spot.
+It is a driver’s responsibility to check their blind spots before merging into other lanes.
 Side-swiping occurs when a driver going the same direction fails to see you and hits you with the side of their car or truck.

-- Car door accidents (dooring) – Car door accidents or “dooring” happens when someone gets out of their car without checking for cyclists, who could be coming at high speed when they collide with the car door.
+- Motor vehicle door accidents (dooring): Car door accidents or “dooring” happen when someone gets out of their car without checking for cyclists, who could be coming at high speed when they collide with the car door.
 This can lead to significant injuries.
 The party who opened the door can be responsible for your injuries if they acted carelessly.

-Chicago has a number of traffic and right-of-way laws to protect cyclists from accidental injury, but those rules can’t protect against careless, distracted, or reckless driving.
-Drivers may speed, fail to yield, ignore traffic signals, drive intoxicated, or mistake who has right of way.
-Helmets are essential for your safety, but you could still get a head injury while wearing a helmet – although your injury would probably be less severe than if you had gone without.
+Chicago has many traffic and right-of-way laws to protect cyclists from accidental injury, but those rules can’t protect against careless, distracted, or reckless driving.
+Drivers may speed, fail to yield, ignore traffic signals, drive intoxicated, or mistake who has the right of way.
+Helmets are essential for your safety, but you could still get a head injury while wearing a helmet–although your injury would probably be less severe than if you had gone without.

-Bike accidents can result in serious injuries, particularly for the cyclist.
+Bike accidents can result in serious injuries, particularly for cyclists.
 Even a nonfatal bicycle accident can have major consequences for your life that could last years.

 Common types of bike accident injuries include: